vladsha-dev/to-do-list/README.md

 2. Set the IP variable as the ip of your local machine.
 Run the following command in the terminal: `IP=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')`.
 If you’re on wifi you may want to use en1 instead of en0, check the value of the variable using `echo $IP`.
 3. Add the IP using Xhost with `xhost + $IP`.
 If the xhost command is not found check /usr/X11/bin/xhost as that might not be in your path.
 4. Set `DISPLAY=$IP:0`.
-5. Finally run: `docker-compose -f docker-compose.yml -f cy-open.yml up --exit-code-from cypress`.
+5. Finally run: `docker-compose -f docker-compose.yml -f cy-open.yml up --exit-code-from cypress --build`.
 Be ready to see the Cypress interface in the XQuartz window.
 The page will reload if you make any edits inside the e2e/cypress folder.

 **NOTE**\
 Stay inside the /e2e directory.